 Concept2 Model D Rowing Machine Review

 With indoor rowing being one of the most effective full-body workouts, the Concept2 model D indoor rowing machine sits on top of the workout pyramid.
-Released after several improvements and iterations, this model is the most sought after machine rower, and one of the most reviewed fitness items ever designed.
+Released after several improvements and iterations, this model is the most sought after machine rower, and one of the most reviewed fitness items within the machine rowing industry.

 The iconic rower is frequently used by professional athletes, providing a reliable and frictionless glide, as well as advanced and easy-to-follow performance monitoring options.